aneasystone/github-trending/README.md

 ## C

+* 【2023-02-25】[Octoberfest7 / MemFiles](https://github.com/Octoberfest7/MemFiles) - A CobaltStrike toolkit to write files produced by Beacon to memory instead of disk
+* 【2023-02-25】[sultim-t / xash-rt](https://github.com/sultim-t/xash-rt) - Fork of the Xash3D FWGS with a real-time path tracing
+* 【2023-02-25】[lakinduakash / linux-wifi-hotspot](https://github.com/lakinduakash/linux-wifi-hotspot) - Feature-rich wifi hotspot creator for Linux which provides both GUI and command-line interface.
+It is also able to create a hotspot using the same wifi card which is connected to an AP already ( Similar to Windows 10).
+* 【2023-02-25】[philipl / pifs](https://github.com/philipl/pifs) - πfs - the data-free filesystem!
 * 【2023-02-24】[o-oconnell / minixfromscratch](https://github.com/o-oconnell/minixfromscratch) - Development and compilation setup for the book version of MINIX (3.1.0) on QEMU
 * 【2023-02-23】[raspberrypi / picoprobe](https://github.com/raspberrypi/picoprobe) -
 * 【2023-02-22】[aleksey-hoffman / sigma-file-manager](https://github.com/aleksey-hoffman/sigma-file-manager) - "Sigma File Manager" is a free, open-source, quickly evolving, modern file manager (explorer / finder) app for Windows and Linux.